winniehoung/webgl-utils/README.md

 ### utils.js

-- contains boilerplate for shader initialization
+- boilerplate for shader and buffer initialization